axoflow/axosyslog-core-docs/content/shared/chunk/table-logflags-routing-filters.md

 final

 This flag means that the processing of log messages processed by the log statement ends here, other log statements appearing later in the configuration file will not process the messages processed by the log statement labeled as 'final'.
-Note that this does not necessarily mean that matching messages will be stored only once, as there can be matching log statements processed before the current one ({{% productparam "abbrev" %}} evaluates log statements in the order they appear in the configuration file).
+Note that this does not necessarily mean that matching messages will be stored only once, as there can be matching log statements processed before the current one ({{% param "product.abbrev" %}} evaluates log statements in the order they appear in the configuration file).

 {{% include-headless "chunk/para-flags-processed.md" %}}